ylando2/ELIZA/README.md

-eliza
+ELIZA
 =========================

 Programmer: Yuval Lando

-Elize or doctor is an old artificial inteligent program.
+ELIZA or DOCTOR is an old artificial inteligent program.

 This is a project of reverse engineering, I did
 To understand how the plisp version of "eliza" work.